Jamie Bamber: Where He Went After Battlestar Galactica

-Jamie Bamber rose to fame on the reboot of the TV series Battlestar Galactica.
+Jamie Bamber rose to fame on the reboot of the TV series Battlestar Galactica, making a name for himself in this genre of television.
+A fan-favorite role will do that for an actor.
 But like others from the reboot, he does have a before and after.

 Jamie Bamber began his career as Midshipman Archie Kennedy in the TV movie Horatio Hornblower: The Duel.
-It would be the beginning of a series of Horatio Hornblower movies that Bamber would appear in, reprising his role as Archie Kennedy in Horatio Hornblower: The Duchess and the Devil, Horatio Hornblower: The Wrong War, Hornblower: Mutiny, and finally Horatio Hornblower: Retribution.
+It would be the beginning of a series of Horatio Hornblower movies that Bamber would appear in, reprising his role as Archie Kennedy in Horatio Hornblower: The Duchess and the Devil, The Wrong War, Mutiny, and finally Retribution.

 Bamber was able to turn those roles into others, The Band of Brothers mini-series, Peak Practice, Daniel Deronda, and Ultimate Force before moving on to one of his most recognized roles.